Budibase/website/content/blog/tutorials/sql-gui.md

 You can create your SQL GUI using Budibase.
 There are actually two methods to interact with your databases, and you’ll learn both:

 1. Using the one-click interface to generate CRUD pages for a table.
-2. Using custom connections, queries, and a little bit of custom code to make a flexible interface that loads any table from a database connection.
+2. Using drag-and-drop components, custom connections, queries, and a little bit of custom code to make a flexible SQL interface that loads any table from a database connection.

 The end result is something like this: